-Through applying this to case studies, they will develop an
+Through applying this to case studies, they will develop an understanding of the key principles of Australia's justice system.

-- Excursions related to curriculum content e.g. Boggo Road Gaol (Las and Justice Unit) - Competitions relevant to subject matter
+- Excursions related to curriculum content e.g., Police Museum - Competitions relevant to subject matter

 These events are indicative of extracurricular events that may enhance learning in this subject.
 Associated costs cover admission and/or transport where applicable, and are advertised during the lead up to the event.